JuddieMoya/connect-four/README.md

 We recieved help from the following people: Amanda Yonce,

+We built off of Randy's started code from demo.

 Group members: Judith Moya, Reginald Jefferson, Jalon Dodson, and Amanda Simmons